 Summit Ministries recently received an email critical of our stance on abortion and gay marriage.
 The letter is not unique, but what makes it more remarkable is that it was written by a fellow believer.
 There clearly is a growing group of self-identified believers, even evangelicals, who feel that we should abandon the pro-life and pro-marriage stances that have been such a significant part of Christian cultural involvement.

 Three primary reasons are offered for abandoning these convictions.
-First, it makes us "one issue" or "two issue" voters.
+First, it makes us “one issue” or “two issue” voters.
 Second, it makes us a pawn of the Republican party, who really care nothing about the issue but only use it to secure the conservative vote.
-After all, the argument goes, a Republican President with a Republican Congress didn't overturn Roe V. Wade.
-Third, Christians should be about loving people, and fighting over these issues makes us appear unloving (see Gabe Lyone and Steve Kinnaman's book UnChristian: What a New Generation Really Thinks About Christianity and Why It Matters for a case in point).
+After all, the argument goes, a Republican President with a Republican Congress didn’t overturn Roe V. Wade.
+Third, Christians should be about loving people, and fighting over these issues makes us appear unloving (see Gabe Lyons and David Kinnaman’s book UnChristian for a case in point).

 Today, I wish to look at the first argument, and will follow up on the other two in subsequent posts.